 This series of internet correspondence ultimately culminated in an agreement to meet in person.

 The Court of Appeals rejected his First Amendment and Privacy defenses.
-In this case, observations applicable to other situations involving a commissioned officer the CAAF wrote:

 Can you be guilty of a sexual offense if you conduct sexual acts in front of a child?